Outreach

 Cost: $20

 Enjoy a relaxing pontoon ride around beautiful Spring Lake.
-As you look for local wildlife, you can ask questions about fish, plants, and birds, as well as about services that the Spring Lake facility offers.
+As you look for local wildlife, you can ask questions about fish, plants, and birds, as well as about the services that the Spring Lake facility offers.

 Parking: At the bottom of the hill by the bait shop